Colorado State Capitol building in Denver aerial view

 The Breckenridge Route450 miles8 hours 10 minutes

-A slightly longer drive from Denver to Santa Fe via The Breckenridge Route takes 8 hours and 10 minutes to cover 450 miles without any stopovers.
+A slightly longer drive on a road trip from Santa Fe to Denver via The Breckenridge Route takes 8 hours and 10 minutes to cover 450 miles without any stopovers.

 For a more direct trip through New Mexico and Colorado, you can take The Colorado Springs Route, covering 360 miles over 6 hours of driving, not considering any detours or food breaks.